FAQ

 What is the best way to communicate with you?

-Emailing me is the best way to reach me directly.
-Since I am booked solidly through most weekends, all emails received on the weekends (that are not directly related to a session scheduled that particular weekend) will be responded to on or before Tuesday of the following week.
-My phone number is reserved for communication on the day of our session.
+The best way to reach me directly is via email.
+Since I am typically booked solid over the weekends, emails received during that time (unless related to a session scheduled that weekend) will be addressed by Tuesday of the following week.
+My phone number is reserved exclusively for day-of-session communication.

-To book a session please visit our booking page.
+To book a session please visit the booking page.

 A message about connection through social media:

-I do not book jobs through Instagram, my business Facebook page or my personal Facebook page.
-All social media requests for bookings will be redirected to email.
-If you have a question about a session, please review the information on this FAQ before emailing me at hello@lydiabrewerphotography.com alternately, you can book directly via my booking page.
+I do not book jobs through Instagram, my business Facebook page, or my personal Facebook page.
+All booking requests made via social media will be redirected to email.
+If you have questions about a session, please review the information on the FAQ page before emailing me.
+Alternatively, you can book directly through my booking page.

 How much do sessions cost?